How to Grow Strawflowers For Your Cut Flower Garden From Seed Indoors

 bright strawflowers in a cut flower garden

-Strawflowers are the perfect cut flower for any summer or early fall bouquet.
+These are some of the many reasons I love adding strawflowers to any summer or early fall bouquet.

-• They come in a variety of colors: warm tones of yellow, orange, and red as well as pink and white.
+• They come in a variety of colors, including warm tones of yellow, orange, and red, as well as pink and white.

 • Strawflowers have blooms that have a long-lasting color and need very little care or maintenance.